JosephJ12/cybersecurity-portfolio/appsec-projects/Securing-crAPI-AppSec-Risk-Assessment-and-Remediation/findings/CR02-Improper-JWT-Validation.md

 ## OWASP API2 2023: Broken Authentication

 Broken authentication addresses the impersonation problem in cybersecurity and comes in at number 2 on the OWASP API Top 10.
-API2 2023 relates to Spoofing in the STRIDE threat modeling framework.
+API2 2023 relates to Spoofing and Escalation of Privileges in the STRIDE threat modeling framework.